 It is important that we investigate complaints as near to the time as possible when the issue arose.
 This is to allow us to access relevant information and assess the complaint.
 We will usually only take complaints where the issue arose no more than six months before the complaint is made.
 The passage of time may prevent us holding a full and fair investigation.
 Even where you have given good reason for not raising matters sooner, we still consider the practicality of investigating long past incidents and providing a meaningful outcome, before we agree to investigate.

 Normally, we reserve the right to refuse to investigate after six months and instead use the information provided to inform our scrutiny and assurance work.
-However, we will consider complaints were there are exceptional circumstances as to why the complaint was not made within six months of the issue arising.
-We will ask you to clearly explain your reasons for not raising the complaint with us within the six-month timescale.
+However, we will consider complaints where there are exceptional circumstances which clearly explain your reasons for not raising the complaint within the six-month timescale.
 The decision on what meets exceptional circumstances will be for us to make and cannot be appealed.